 DIGITAL SUBMISSION FORMAT

-Submissions must be designed on no more than four 20” x 20” (portrait format) digital boards.
+Submissions must be designed on no more than four 20” x 20” (portrait format) digital boards and no more than 20MB each.
 The names of student participants, their schools, or faculty sponsors, must NOT appear on the boards.

 Registered students are required to submit all boards uploaded through the ACSA website in JPEG files.
 Each digital board should be uploaded as an individual compressed file.
 Participants should keep in mind that, due to the large number of entries, preliminary review does not allow for the hanging end-to-end display of presentation boards.
 Accordingly, participants should not use text or graphics that cross over from board to board.